 Before baby arrives, have the time of your lives in the bedroom!
-Use the countdown of weeks as a fun motivator to really enjoy each other between the sheets.
-Or, on the kitchen counter.
-Or, in the laundry room.
-Or, in the shower.
+Use the countdown of weeks as a fun motivator to enjoy each other between the sheets, on the kitchen counter, in the laundry room, and/or in the shower.
 Either way, be spontaneous and sexy.
 It will bring you closer than you can ever imagine.

 Dream about the future